Louisiana Voices Educator's Guide

 Resources

 Find resources helpful for Unit III lessons below.
-Specific resources are also listed in individual lessons.
-More resources may be found online, Louisiana Folklife Recommended Reading List and Louisiana Folklife Bibliography.
+More resources may be found online in the and Louisiana Folklife Bibliography.

 Bronner, Simon.
 American Children's Folklore.
 August House, 1988.
-This compendium of children's culture provides lots of examples and is a useful teacher resource, $17.95.*
+This compendium of children's culture provides lots of examples from innocent rhymes to parodies and is useful as a teacher resource.

 Cantú, Norma, Canícula: Snapshots of a Girlhood en la Frontera, University of New Mexico Press, 1995.
-A folklorist and English professor, the author uses family photos as starting points for writing family stories, $12.
+A folklorist and English professor, the author uses family photos as starting points for writing family stories.

 Culin, Stewart.
 Games of North American Indians.
-Desriptions and drawings of over a thousand games, $19.95.*
+Desriptions and drawings of over a thousand games.

 de Caro, Frank.
 Folklife in Louisiana Photography: Images of Tradition.
 LSU Press, 1990.
 Louisiana public libraries may have this fine collection.